 - To prevent application conflicts and potential tracking issues, Zendesk does not recommend using the Support Chat app with the Zendesk Agent Workspace.
 When the agent workspace is enabled, the Support Chat app is automatically disabled on your account.
-See Enabling and disabling the Zendesk Agent Workspace.
+See Activating and deactivating the Zendesk Agent Workspace.

-- Chat actions such as invite agent, start a conversion with another agent (no visitor), export transcript, and ban are not supported.
+- Chat actions such as invite agent, start a conversion with another agent (or visitor), export transcript, and ban are not supported.

 - Chat shortcuts with options are not supported.
 Dynamic content is not supported in Chat shortcuts.